Yendry: 2021-present: The mini documentary En El Patio, the performance for the 2021 Latin AMAs and the 2022 nomination for the 2022 Premio Lo Nuestro

 On February 5, 2021, she released the mini documentary En El Patio directed by Kieran Khan.
 The documentary was filmed in Herrera, Santo Domingo Oeste, the neighborhood where Yendry grew up and where her grandmother and part of her family still live.
 The documentary is a narrative of Yendry's Dominican origins and her journey to Italy with her mother.
 Also on February 5, 2021, the single Se Acabo is released featuring the Dominican rapper Mozart La Para.
 The song is written by Yendry together Mozart La Para, it was produced by XAXO and Fux Beat, the video for the single was shot in Herrera.
 In February 2021 she performed for Vevo Discovery with the singles El Diablo and Se Acabo.
 On April 15, 2021, she's one of the performers for the Latin American Music Awards of 2021 where she performed her debut single El Barrio.
 On May 21, 2021, she announced the collaboration with the Spanish fashion brand Desigual for the campaign Desigual x Esteban Cortázar.
 On May 28, 2021, she released the single YA written by herself and produced by Federico Vindver.
 The song is an exhortation to self-confidence.
 The video directed by Kieran Khan, was shot in Medellín in Colombia near Cauca River.
 In December 2021, the single YA was selected by The New York Times as one of the best song of 2021 and is also part of Barack Obama's 2021 Spotify Playlist.
 In June 2021 her collaboration with the Emotional Oranges for the song No Words was released.
 On June 7, 2021, she was nominated as best new artists at the 2021 MTV Millennial Awards.
 On August 6, 2021, she released the single You featuring Damian Marley On November 19, 2021, she released Instinto with J Balvin, the song written by Yendry herself and J Balvin is produced by Lexus & Keityn and the music video for the song was filmed in New York directed by José Emilio Sagaró.
 On January 14, 2022, she was part of Hotel Transylvania: Transformania soundtrack with the song Love Is Not Hard to Find.
 On January 28, 2022, she released together Lous and the Yakuza the single Mascarade for ColorsxStudios.
-On January 25, 2022, she was nominated in the category Best New Female artist for the 2022 Premio Lo Nuestro On May 6, 2022 she released the single KI-KI for which she shooted a video directed by herself, Christopher Hesketh and Becky Hern.
+On January 25, 2022, she was nominated in the category Best New Female artist for the 2022 Premio Lo Nuestro On May 6, 2022 she released the single KI-KI for which she shot a video directed by herself, Christopher Hesketh and Becky Hern.
+On February 10, 2023 she released the single Herrera.